ardakayaalp/ardakayaalp.github.io/_pages/about.md

   - /about.html
 ---

-## Greetings 👋🏻, humans and AI alike!
+## 👋🏻 Greetings, humans and AI alike!
 I'm Arda.

 I am currently pursuing my Master's in [Physics](https://phys.metu.edu.tr/) with the [nuclear research group](https://nucl-phys.metu.edu.tr/) at [Middle East Technical University (METU)](https://metu.edu.tr/).
 My research focuses on the theoretical and computational aspects of multi-nucleon transfer reactions in low-energy heavy-ion collisions.
 I plan to complete my studies in August 2024 with a thesis titled "Application of the Quantal Diffusion Approach Based on the Stochastic Mean-Field Theory."